-Dr. David Greenfield is one of the world’s leading authorities on issues of technology dependency and addiction.
+David Greenfield, PhD, is one of the world’s leading authorities on issues of technology dependency and addiction.

 He is the author of the groundbreaking book Virtual Addiction: Help for Netheads, Cyber Freaks and Those Who Love Them and founder of the Center for Internet and Technology Addiction.

-He believes that 90% of cell phone owners overuse their phones, but that only 10 to 12% are truly addicted.
+He believes that 90% of cell phone owners overuse their phones, but that only 10-12% are truly addicted.

-It is Greenfield’s opinion that to be classified as an addict you need to experience “some deleterious impact on a major life sphere, whether it’s an impact on your work, your academic performance, your home life, primary relationship, parenting, legal status.”
-(14)
+It is Greenfield’s opinion that, to be classified as an addict, you need to experience “some deleterious impact on a major life sphere, whether it’s an impact on your work, your academic performance, your home life, primary relationship, parenting, legal status.”

-If you have any doubt as to whether you are addicted to your cell phone, you can take Dr. Greenfield’s online Smartphone Compulsion Test.
+If you have any doubt as to whether you are addicted to your mobile phone, you can take Dr. Greenfield’s Smartphone Compulsion Test.

 There are 15 easy “yes” or “no” questions.

-Your score will automatically be tallied for you and you’ll be able to see which of these four categories you fall into:
+Your score will automatically be tallied for you and you’ll see which of these four categories you fall into: